Siege of Kőszeg: Background

-On 29 August 1526, at the Battle of Mohács, the Christian forces led by King Louis II were defeated by Ottoman forces led by Sultan Suleiman the Magnificent.
+On 29 August 1526, at the Battle of Mohács, the Hungarian and Christian forces led by King Louis II of Hungary were defeated by Ottoman forces led by Sultan Suleiman the Magnificent.
 Louis was killed in the battle, which resulted in the end of the independent Kingdom of Hungary as he died without an heir.
-Both the Kingdoms of Hungary and Croatia became disputed territories with claims from both the Habsburg and Ottoman empires.
+Both the Kingdoms of Hungary and Croatia became disputed territories with claims from both King John I who was elected by Hungarian nobility and Habsburg King Ferdinand I who was elected by another part of the nobility.
 Habsburg Archduke and later Emperor from 1556, Ferdinand I, who was a brother of Holy Roman Emperor Charles V, had married the sister of Louis II and was elected King by the nobles of both Hungary and Croatia.
 (Note: In 1527, the Croatian nobles met in Cetin to elect Ferdinand as their king.)

 The throne of Hungary became the subject of a dynastic dispute between Ferdinand and John Zápolya from Transylvania, since Suleiman had promised to make Zápolya the ruler of all Hungary.
-During Hungarian campaign of 1527–1528, Ferdinand captured Buda from John Zápolya in 1527, only to relinquish his hold on it in 1529 when an Ottoman counter-attack stripped Ferdinand of all his territorial gains during 1527 and 1528.
+During the Hungarian campaign of 1527–1528, Ferdinand captured Buda from John Zápolya in 1527, only to relinquish his hold on it in 1529 when an Ottoman counter-attack stripped Ferdinand of all his territorial gains during 1527 and 1528.
 The Siege of Vienna in 1529 was the first attempt by Suleiman the Magnificent to capture the Austrian capital.
 This siege signalled the pinnacle of Ottoman power and the maximum extent of Ottoman expansion in central Europe.